Estimated reading time: 5 minutes

 You could also be considered high-risk if you rely on subscription services like online dating memberships or subscription boxes.
-If your business is classified as high risk, you can expect to run into a few roadblocks in day-to-day business operations.
+If your business is classified as high-risk, you can expect to run into a few roadblocks in day-to-day business operations.

 What Will Being High-Risk Mean For My CBD Business?

-The hurdles that come along with being labelled high-risk used to make operating a business almost impossible to do legally and truthfully.
+The hurdles that come along with being labeled high-risk used to make operating a business almost impossible to do legally and truthfully.
 Business owners would resort to not fully disclosing the products they sold to try and circumvent the prohibitive conditions put in place by service providers.
 CBD, for instance, has been used for therapeutic purposes for decades.
-Only very recently has it come into the spotlight to become a house-hold name.
+Only very recently has it come into the spotlight to become a household name.
 While the processes may be evolving, there is still some extra action that needs to be taken by a high-risk business.

 Fees and Terms

 Products and services like CBD, online dating, and subscription boxes have become so commonplace that the markets have bloomed.
 As such, service providers (like banks, insurance companies, and payment processors) have begun to recognize the lost value in turning away these “high-risk” companies.
-However they are still careful about where they put their trust.
+However, they are still careful about where they put their trust.

-As a high-risk business, you can expect to be met with higher fees, and potentially stricter contract terms, as well.
+As a high-risk business, you can expect to be met with higher fees and potentially stricter contract terms, as well.
 Consider them carefully before signing on the dotted line.
 And don’t be afraid to renegotiate the terms of your contract when possible.